-- Log into the environment using a login with sufficient privileges (typically this is the Administrator role).
+Log into the environment using a login with sufficient privileges (typically this is the Administrator role).

-- To begin importing, select the Import tile.
+Click the Import tile.

 On the next page, do the following:

-- Create one job to import multiple packages in a sequence.
-Repeat steps 4(a) through 4(c) above, and then repeat step 4(c) for all the packages that need to be imported.
-After you select the planned packages, execute step 4(d) to import the data from the selected data packages through a single job.
+Create one job to import multiple packages in a sequence.
+Repeat steps 4(a) through 4(c) above, and then repeat step 4(c) for all packages that need to be imported.
+After you select the packages, execute step 4(d) to import the data from the selected data packages through a single job.

 - Status and error details of a scheduled job can be found under the Job history section in the Data management form.